 In addition, researchers can merge the outputs of the SAMBA package with other variables, such as underweight and Body Mass Index (BMI) to explore a wide range of research questions.
 For example, the cleaned dataset (output 1) can be merged with an individual’s weight, height, and other health outcomes to explore the association between micronutrient deficiencies and Non-Communicable Diseases (NCD).
-As micronutrient deficiencies are an important component of double-burden malnutrition, the summary result file (output 2) of several nationally representative surveys can be merged with aggregated data on over- and under-nutrition to explore malnutrition in all forms globally (23–25).
+As micronutrient deficiencies are an important component of the double-burden malnutrition, the summary result file (output 2) of several nationally representative surveys can be merged with aggregated data on under-nutrition and obesity and NCDs to explore malnutrition in all forms globally (23–25).

 RESULTS

-We applied the SAMBA package to PSC using a single-site study in Kenya (10) and to WRA using NHANES 2003 - 2006 (11).
+We used the SAMBA package to analyze biomarker data for PSC using a single-site study in Kenya (10) and for WRA using NHANES 2003 - 2006 (11).
 We presented the prevalence of deficiencies, mean, geometric mean, and 25th, 50th, and 75th percentiles of retinol binding protein, serum ferritin, and STfR (and their BRINDA adjusted values), and CRP, and AGP concentrations for the Kenya study; and the same statistic parameters of serum retinol, serum ferritin, and sTfR (and their BRINDA adjusted values), serum B-12, RBC and serum folate, CRP, and hemoglobin concentrations for NHANES (Table 1).
-Because NHANES does not collect AGP routinely, and sTfR is adjusted by only AGP among WRA according to the BRINDA adjustment method (26), we were unable to apply the BRINDA adjustment method to sTfR among WRA using NHANES dataset.
+Because NHANES does not collect AGP routinely, and sTfR is adjusted by only AGP among WRA according to the BRINDA adjustment method (26), we were unable to apply the BRINDA adjustment method to sTfR among WRA using NHANES.
 Thus, the adjusted sTfR is the same as the unadjusted values among WRA.
 To validate the results generated by the SAMBA package, an independent consultant carried the same analyses, which yielded identical results by the SAMBA package (Table 1).

 Discussion